 Eskimo Pies are bars of vanilla ice cream, on a stick, coated in chocolate.

-The bar is wrapped and shipped in foil, and kept frozen at all times.
+Once made at the dairy factories, the bar is wrapped and shipped in foil, and kept frozen at all times.

 He was born 12 March 1893 in Gunstrup, Denmark.
 His parents were Pedar Nelson and Margerethe Madesen Nelson.
 Sometime towards the end of the 1890s, the family (the parents and their 7 children in total at the time), immigrated first to Illinois, then to Wisconsin, finally settling in Onawa, Iowa in 1903.

 Christian Nelson became a high school teacher, and ran as well a small candy shop near the school.
 In the summer of 1920, he watched a boy (Douglas Ressenden) in his store vacillate between buying an ice cream, and buying a chocolate bar.
 In the end, he bought the chocolate bar.
 When Nelson asked him why he didn’t just buy both after such a long period of deliberation, the boy reputedly answered, “Sure I know-I want ’em both, but I only got a nickel.”